rn1hd/rn1hd/README.md

 - There are instances where I cannot **follow simple instructions** properly which can annoy some individuals.
 This weakness gives me an initiative why taking down notes in almost every meetings, documentation development, and even considering myself getting familiar on Full Stack Development beforehand becomes essential.
 - **Verbal communication skills** are one of the most important job requirements that I need to practice regularly.
 My strategies to get there are making video presentations sharing my progress or perspective, taking listening exercises, and getting myself exposed to a productive community when this opportunity arrives.

-#### **Question #9: Which is more important to you, the money or the work?**
+#### **Question #9: Which is more important to you: the money, or the work?**

 [Back to Top (FAQ)](https://github.com/rn1hd#-frequently-asked-questions-faq)

-- **Work** is more important for me than the money. **Money** always follows based on my contributions to the community that has the potential to make the world a better place.
+- **Work** is more important for me than money. **Money** always follows based on my contributions to the community that has the potential to make the world a better place.
 There might be other positions available in the job market that can pay me well; if this is something that I am not happy to do with, the risks will outweigh more than the benefits that I will receive in the long run.
 Therefore, I would prefer staying in a job that I am interested in, a place that encourages personal and professional growth, and a healthy community that promotes team collaboration and work-life balance.

 #### **Question #10: Can you share something what you can offer in order for us to assess how qualified you are in the modern business world?**